Areas of Research

 - Autophagy Research

-The Bratton laboratory, located near Austin at Science Park, is primarily interested in two basic areas of research: apoptosis (programmed cell death) and autophagy (self-cannibalism).
+The Bratton laboratory is primarily interested in two basic areas of research: apoptosis (programmed cell death) and autophagy (self-cannibalism).
 Apoptosis is critical for normal development in multicellular organisms from flies to humans, and it works in concert with cell division to maintain the normal size and function of adult tissues.

 Diseases associated with increased rates of apoptosis include neurodegenerative disorders (Alzheimer's Disease and Parkinson's Disease), AIDS, myelodysplastic syndromes, and ischemic injury (stroke and myocardial infarction), whereas those associated with inhibition of apoptosis include autoimmune diseases and cancer.
 In fact, defective apoptosis is a hallmark of cancer and a major cause of resistance during cancer therapy.

-Finally, emerging evidence suggests that cross-talk exists between apoptotic and autophagic pathways, in that established regulators of apoptosis, such as the tumor suppressor p53 and antiapoptotic Bcl-2 family members, also regulate autophagy.
+Finally, emerging evidence suggests that cross-talk exists between apoptotic and autophagic pathways as established regulators of apoptosis, such as the tumor suppressor p53 and antiapoptotic Bcl-2 family members, also regulate autophagy.